-West Virginia American Water and its customers in the Weston District system are fortunate because we enjoy an abundant water supply from the West Fork River, which is a surface water source.
-The current treatment plant provided roughly 599 million gallons of clean drinking water in 2022.
-To learn more about our watershed on the internet, go to the U.S. EPA's Search Your Watershed at www.epa.gov/owow/.
+West Virginia American Water and its customers in the Kanawha Valley Regional Water system are fortunate because we enjoy an abundant water supply from the Elk River, which is a surface water source.
+The current treatment plant provided roughly 10 billion gallons of water throughout the year to customers in Kanawha, Boone, Clay, Putnam, Lincoln, Logan, Fayette and Cabell counties.
+The water supply is distributed for residential, commercial and industrial use.
+Learn more about the Elk River and local waterways at https://mywaterway.epa.gov/